osilander/203.311/Week8/Week8.md

 **[Return to the Course Home Page](../index.html)**

-### **04-May-2023 There will be a compact physical copy of this practical on the "Week | Wiki 8" Stream page before the lab practical on Friday.**

 # Barcodes and diversity - Fastq read analysis for 16S rRNA metabarcoding using the R package DADA2

 **Professor Patrick Biggs**